Vincds/Restaurant-data-analysis/02_insights_powerbi/README.md

 ### 1.3 Monthly Performance: The August Collapse

+**2024 vs 2023 Monthly Trend Overview:**

+The year started strong with consistent outperformance through June:
+- **Jan-Apr 2024:** Exceptional growth (+32-35% YoY) - strongest period of the entire dataset
+- **May-Jun 2024:** Modest gains, staying slightly above 2023 levels
+- **July 2024 onwards:** The trend reversed dramatically, with July marking the beginning of sustained underperformance

+This shift from consistent growth to decline mid-year signals a fundamental change in business dynamics that requires investigation.

 **Best Months:**
 - April 2024: €9,687 (+35.3% YoY) ⭐
 - March 2024: €8,815 (+34.0% YoY)